 As you know I have hard time sticking to a recipe, if you want to see my inspiration you can find it on the Produce for Kids website.
 For my version….look no further!!

-Chopped Sunflower Crunch Salad ~ Produce for Kids
+Chopped Sunflower Crunch Salad

-1 package DOLE® Chopped Sunflower Crunch Salad Kit
+- 1 package Dole chopped Sunflower Crunch Salad Kit

 I love the Jump for Jill platform and how they get into schools and get kids excited about eating fresh fruits, and vegetables.
 Feeding your kiddos fresh produce does not have to be complicated.
 It can be as easy as washing some strawberries, putting out some carrots, and sliced pepper with dip out.
 I want to encourage you to incorporate more fresh fruits and vegetables into your diet and support the food brands mentioned above, making it possible for many children in our area (West Michigan) to learn about the nutritional benefits of eating fresh fruits and vegetables daily!